Two-Dimensional Homogeneous Fermi Gases

-Finally, we apply our matter wave focusing technique to strongly interacting gases close to a broad Feshbach resonance at $B = \SI{832}{\gauss}$ \cite{Zuern13}.
-For our first measurement, we prepare a single layer attractive homogeneous 2D Fermi gas at $B=\SI{1020}{\gauss}$.
-In contrast to previous experiments which measured the pair momentum distribution \cite{Ries15}, we measure the momentum distribution of the individual atoms \cite{Regal05}.
+Finally, we realize an interacting homogeneous 2D Fermi gas close to a broad Feshbach resonance \cite{Zuern13} and apply matter wave focusing.
+We prepare a single-layer attractive 2D Fermi gas at $B=\SI{1020}{\gauss}$ where the ratio of scattering length $a_{\text{3D}}$ to harmonic oscillator length $l_z=\sqrt{\hbar/m\omega_z}$ is $a_{\text{3D}}/l_z=-0.56$.
+In contrast to previous experiments which measured the pair momentum distribution by converting pairs into deeply-bound molecules\cite{Ries15}, we measure the momentum distribution of the individual atoms \cite{Regal05}.
 This requires a negligible influence of collisions on the time evolution.
-We achieve this by flashing on a light pulse propagating along the $z$-direction which rapidly ejects atoms in state $|\uparrow\rangle$ \cite{Supp,Weinberg2016,Murmann2015}.
+We achieve this by releasing the gas from the vertical confinement \cite{Kruger07,Clade09} as well as flashing on a light pulse propagating along the $z$-direction which rapidly ejects atoms in state $|\uparrow\rangle$ \cite{Supp,Weinberg2016,Murmann2015,Mukherjee17}.
 This projects the wave function of atoms in state $|\downarrow\rangle$ onto free particle states and allows us to extract the occupation $f(k)$ of the interacting system using the matter wave focusing technique described above.
-For our interaction strength, we expect only small deviations in $f(k)$ compared to the non-interacting system \cite{Bloom75} and we therefore attribute the broadening of the momentum distribution shown in Fig.~\ref{fig:Comparison}(e) mainly to thermal excitations.
+For our interaction strength, we expect only small deviations in $f(k)$ compared to the non-interacting system since at $T=0$ the quasiparticle weight $Z$ and the gap $\Delta$ are calculated to be $Z\approx0.9$ \cite{Bloom75} and $\Delta\approx\SI{21}{\percent}$\cite{Fischer14}.
+We therefore attribute the reduced central occupation and the broadening of the momentum distribution shown in Fig.~\ref{fig:Fig4}(e) to thermal excitations.